 As of now, banks are deferring mortgage payments as large scale layoffs are occurring.
 Obtaining financing for anything is uptight because of uncertainty and complications hovering around.

 - Interest Rates: They have been fluctuating and have impacted how much buyers can borrow.
+You can get an estimate of how much you can borrow online using a free mortgage calculator.

 - Approvals: With most of Toronto working from home, things are taking longer, and a pre-approved mortgage is out of sorts.